 - 1. What is the name of the person certifying the declaration for your State?
 Robert D. Blankenship - 2.
 What is this person's title?
-Director - 3.
+Director of Transportation - 3.
 Who is your Governor's highway safety representative?
 Everett Frazier - 4.
 What is this person's title?
-Commissioner of WV Department of Motor Vehicles
+Commission of the WV Department of Motor Vehicles

-The 3 state anirmatively accepts the State certification declaration written below by selecting 'yes'.
+The State affirmatively accepts the State certification declaration written below by selecting 'yes'.

 Yes

 Yes, uploaded certification document